 Spinal cord injuries are classified as ‘Incomplete’ when the spinal cord remains intact resulting in limited function or sensation rather than a complete loss of function and sensation altogether.

 When spinal shock occurs, a patient may exhibit the signs of complete paralysis.
-A small amount of function may return without any feeling as swelling reduces or alternatively a small amount of sensation may return but the patient may suffer from limited mobility.
+A small amount of function may return without any feeling as swelling reduces.
+Alternatively, a small amount of sensation may return but the patient may suffer from limited mobility.

 The five main categories of incomplete spinal cord injury are known as: